National Board of Examinations (NBE) has announced the exam date of NEET PG 2021 (National Eligibility cum Entrance Test Post Graduate).

 - Candidates who possess MBBS degree or a certificate which declares the candidate has the provisional MBBS degree can apply for the NEET PG.
 The certificate or the MBBS degree must be recognized by the Medical Council of India.

 - Along with the degree or certificate, the candidate must possess 1 year of experience certificate.
-The candidate can apply for the NEET PG 2021 exam by April 18, 2021.
+The candidate can apply for the NEET PG 2021.
+The candidates have completed one

 - NEET PG eligibility criteria define that the candidates who have cleared the MBBS degree from the state of Andhra Pradesh, Telangana and Jammu & Kashmir will not be getting seats under the All India Quota.
 The candidates who have been allotted government medical colleges in the state of Andhra Pradesh and Jammu and Kashmir are eligible for the All India 50% Quota.